-Any air leak that continues for more than 5 to 7 days is considered persistent.
-APFs or BPFs may be the root of this issue.
-The most typical PAL is postoperative, although it can also happen after spontaneous pneumothorax brought on by an underlying lung condition such a lung infection, difficulties with mechanical ventilation, chest injury, or following lung surgery.(1,2)
+Persistent air leak (PAL) is any air keak that continues for more than 5 to 7 days in pneumothorax condition.
+Alveolar-pleural fistula (APF) or a bronchopleural fistula (BPF) may be the root of this issue.
+The most typical PAL is postoperative (8-26%), although it can also happen after spontaneous pneumothorax brought on by an underlying lung condition such as a lung infection, difficulties with mechanical ventilation, or chest injury.^{1-3}

 Alveolar-pleural fistula refers to the junction between the pleural space and the alveoli.
 As air leaks from the lungs into the pleural space as a result of this interaction, a pneumothorax will form.
-The pneumothorax will become worse if this association persists because airflow from the lung parenchyma into the pleural space will occur.
-Following the insertion of the chest tube, bubbles in the.
-If the air leak is prolonged and lasts more than 5 to 7 days, then there is a persistent air leak.(2)
+The pneumothorax will become worse if this association persists because airflow from the lung parenchyma into the pleural space occurs.
+Following the insertion of the chest tube, bubbles occurred in the Intercostal drainage (ICD) system.
+If the bubbles are prolonged and last more than 5 to 7 days, then there is a persistent air leak.2

 Having a direct connection between the bronchi and the pleural cavity is known as a BPF.
-BPF is split into two main groups, namely central and peripheral BPF, based on where it is located.(3)

-Peripheral BPF is defined as the connection between the pleura and the airways distal to the segmental bronchi or lung parenchyma, whereas central BPF is defined as the connection between the pleura and the tracheobronchial tract.
-BPF is also referred to as APF in certain literature.(4)
+BPF is split into two main groups, namely central and peripheral BPF, based on the location of the fistula.4 Peripheral BPF involves the connection between the pleura and the airways beyond the segmental bronchi or lung parenchyma.
+On the other hand, central BPF involves the connection between the pleura and the tracheobronchial tract.
+Broncho-pleural fistula is also referred to as APF in certain literature.5